centerparcs.co.uk

 The gender pay gap at Center Parcs

-We strive to ensure there is strong female representation at all levels of the business – at Center Parcs Ireland, 38% of the line management team are women, including the role of Deputy Village Director.
-We are one of the major employers of women in the local area, with 770 female colleagues compared to 470 male colleagues.
+We continue to ensure strong female representation at all levels of the business – at Center Parcs Ireland, more than 40% of our management team are women, including the role of Deputy Village Director.
+Our business continues to be a major employer of women in the area, and we employ more women than men in all of our earning quartiles.

 Understanding the gender pay gap at Center Parcs